 When production and consumption were local – when, for example, the consumer knew the farmer from whom one bought one’s milk, eggs, and meat – one could see, or at least hear about, incidents of animal mistreatment, illegal or unsanitary practices, pollution, or other undesirable practices and effects.
 But today, because most consumers don’t see, and consequently don’t care about, how the animals they consume in such vast quantities are treated, only that the milk, cheese, ice cream, eggs, and meat they buy are produced as cheaply as possible, they tolerate and support a system that imprisons, abuses, and inflicts horrendous suffering on these innocent living creatures, whose only crime or misfortune is to be appetizing to a large part of the world’s human population.
 The fact that many consumers have no idea how the things they buy have been made, raised, excavated, extracted, caught, or killed is why it can happen that many consumers who would be shocked, disturbed, or horrified if they witnessed these production methods with their own eyes nevertheless continue buying and consuming them.

 It is completely wrong to say, as the naive economists declare, that whatever is produced by the free market, and in the manner it is produced, is what consumers want.
 For the truth is that the majority of consumers, if they were able to see the harmful effects of some of their consumption decisions, would change them, as is shown whenever there is a scandal or outcry about a certain practice in some part of the world.
 In many cases, the free market produces the outcomes it does only because it is a blind market, in which the consumer doesn’t have all the information about how the nicely-packaged product was produced, how much – or how little – the laborers were paid to produce it, and so on.
-And this is because we have trusted those stupid economists, who argue that competition is good and therefore we should allow unbridled price competition, and that buying everything at the lowest possible price will lead to the creation of the best of all possible economic worlds, in which the sole function of the physical and natural environment is to be transformed into raw materials, and all people, or at least the fortunate among them, can wallow in Consumerist, Materialist, Capitalist Heaven.
+And this is because we have trusted those stupid economists, who argue that competition is good and therefore we should allow unbridled price competition, and that buying everything at the lowest possible price will lead to the creation of the best of all possible economic worlds, in which the sole function of the physical and natural environment is to be transformed into raw materials, which are then transformed by industrial processes into finished products, and all people, or at least the fortunate among them, can wallow in Consumerist, Materialist, Capitalist Heaven.

 Of course, the economist will object that anyone who wants to find these things out can do so, especially now with the Internet, which makes such searches for information much easier and quicker than before; and if the majority of consumers aren’t willing to take the trouble to acquire this information, then this is a clear indication that it isn’t very valuable or important to them.
 But there are serious problems with this cavalier attitude.
 If producers or companies know that they are employing illegal, harmful, oppressive, exploitative, destructive, polluting, or otherwise unsavoury practices that could, if consumers only knew about them, lead to a reduction in the sales of their product, then clearly they have a very strong incentive to prevent the consumer from finding out about them.
 In other words, it is in their best interests to keep the market as blind as possible.
 This is, in fact, the situation that exists in many industries, where companies seek industriously, and by spending large amounts of money, such as by contributing to politicians’ campaign funds and hiring lawyers to intimidate or silence their critics, to conceal these negative aspects of their business practices, while presenting a positive and pristine image to consumers.